knative/docs/contributing/DOCS-CONTRIBUTING.md

 * **User-focused content**

-  * *Documentation*: Includes all content for users of Knative.
+  * *Documentation*: Includes all content for Knative users.
 The external-facing user documentation belongs in the [`knative/docs` repo](https://github.com/knative/docs).
 All content in `knative/docs` is published to [https://knative.dev](https://knative.dev).